bugladen/NadekoBot/commandlist.md

 `@BotName rr`  |  Resolves a request.
 Only owner is able to do this.
 `@BotName uptime`  |  Shows how long Nadeko has been running for.
 `@BotName die`  |  Works only for the owner.
 Shuts the bot down.
-`@BotName randserver`  |  Generates an invite to a random server and prints some stats.
 `@BotName do you love me`  |  Replies with positive answer only to the bot owner.
 `@BotName how are you`  |  Replies positive only if bot owner is online.
 `@BotName insult`  |  Insults @X person. |  @NadekoBot insult @X.